Advanced Japanese: Readings in Modern Japanese History

 - master the reading and analysis of complex texts

 - acquire a Japanese perspective on modern Japanese history

 Total of 22 weeks teaching with 3 hours classroom contact per week consisting of a 3 hour lecture.

 Scope and syllabus

-The course is designed to develop students understanding of key moments in modern Japanese history through a close critical reading and class room discussion of the latest Japanese academic writings.
+The module is designed to develop students understanding of key moments in modern Japanese history through a close critical reading and class room discussion of the latest Japanese academic writings.
 Additional readings are set in English.

 - Meiji restoration: The restoration, an introduction

 - The Imperial Institution Ideology and religion

 One three-hour written examination taken in May/June (70%); one translation piece to be submitted on day 1, week 1, term 2 (10%); an essay of 3,000 words to be submitted on day 1, week 1, term 3 (20%).